randomCOSMOS/GoD/readme.md

 # GoD: Gesture of Design
 An OS demo made by using electron.js.
 Mainly to understand and learn the library better.

-## Instruction:
+## Instructions :
-- Run `npm i` in the directory to install the required pacakages.
+- Run `npm i` in the directory to install the required packages.
 - Run `electron .` to test out the project.
 - Rub `electron build -w` to build and create an executable (For Windows).